harbingerofme/R2Mods/Diluvian/README.md

 * Difficulty Scaling: +75%
 * Player Health Regeneration: -50%
-* Monster Health Regeneration: +1% of MaxHP per second
+* Monster Health Regeneration: +1.5% of MaxHP per second out of combat
 * Oneshot Protection: Also applies to monsters
 * Oneshot Protection: Hits do a maximum of 99%
 * Teleporter: Enemies don't stop after charge completion